telerik/blazor-docs/components/treeview/data-binding/overview.md

 The treeview items provide the following features that you control through the corresponding fields in their data binding:

 * `Id` - a unique identifier for the item.
-Required.
+Required for binding to flat data.
 * `ParentId` - identifies the parent to whom the item belongs.
-Needed only when binding to flat data.
+Required only when binding to flat data.
 All items with the same `ParentId` will be rendered at the same level.
 For a root level item, this must be `null`.
-* `Text` - the text that will be shown on the item.
-* `Icon` / `IconClass` / `ImageUrl` - the [Telerik icon]({%slug general-information/font-icons%}), a class for a custom font icon, or the URL to a raster image that will be rendered in the item.
-They have the listed order of precedence in case more than one is present in the data (that is, an `Icon` will have the highest importance).
 * `Expanded` - whether the item is expanded when it renders, or the user has to expand it manually.
 * `HasChildren` - whether the item has children.
 Determines whether an expand arrow is rendered next to the item.
-Required.
+Required for binding to flat data and for load-on-demand.
+With hierarchical data, the treeview will render the icon based on the existence of child items, but `HasChildren` will take precedence.
 * `Items` - the collection of child items that will be rendered under the current item.
-Needed only when binding to hierarchical data.
+Required only when binding to hierarchical data.
+* `Text` - the text that will be shown on the item.
+* `Icon` / `IconClass` / `ImageUrl` - the [Telerik icon]({%slug general-information/font-icons%}), a class for a custom font icon, or the URL to a raster image that will be rendered in the item.
+They have the listed order of precedence in case more than one is present in the data (that is, an `Icon` will have the highest importance).

 ## Data Bindings